erinhengel/Requests-Raven/README.rst

     >>> from requests_raven import JSTOR

-    # Establish Raven connection object to the document 10.1068/682574 on jstor.org.
+    # Establish Raven connection object for the website jstor.org.
     >>> conn = JSTOR(login=deets)

-    # Download the HTML on the document webpage.
+    # Download the HTML of the JSTOR webpage for the article with document id 10.1068/682574.
     >>> doc_id = '10.1086/682574'
     >>> html = conn.html(id=doc_id)